 Fax: (319) 335-8049

-The Director of the Medical Student Research Program is Neil A. Segal, MD, MS, CSCS.
-The Assistant Director is Judi Lehman.
-Please contact Judi Lehman or Stephanie Whitlock if you have questions.Summer Research Fellowship is an opportunity for medical students (M-1) and to students accepted for admission (pre-M-1).
+Please contact Deanna Nielson or Stephanie Whitlock if you have questions.Summer Research Fellowship is an opportunity for medical students (M-1) and students accepted for admission to the Carver College of Medicine (pre-M-1).
 The purpose of the Student Research Fellowship program is to interest medical students in research and to acquaint them with career possibilities in academic medicine.
-This fellowship is 12 weeks long and offers students the opportunity to participate directly in the investigation of a scientific question under the supervision of a faculty mentor and to become familiar with the processes involved in defining a problem, formulating a hypothesis, evaluating its significance, designing experiments for its solution, and in interpreting the data generated.
+This fellowship is 10-12 weeks long and offers students the opportunity to participate directly in the investigation of a scientific question under the supervision of a faculty mentor.
+Fellows will become familiar with the processes involved in defining a problem, formulating a hypothesis, evaluating its significance, designing experiments for its solution, and interpreting the data generated.
 Student summer research is performed under the direction of a faculty mentor at the University of Iowa.
-Students identify a mentor and plan, write, and submit a scientific proposal.
-The proposal is reviewed by a panel of scientists.
-The awarding of fellowships is a competitive process, however the success rates are usually high (we typically fund 85-90% of the proposals submitted).
+Students identify a mentor and plan, write, and submit a scientific research proposal, which is reviewed by a panel of scientists.
+The awarding of fellowships is a competitive process; however, the success rates are usually high (we typically fund 85-90% of the proposals submitted).

 Preference is given to proposals that are conducted here at the University of Iowa, rather than at other institutions or in a foreign country.
-If you plan to submit a proposal for research in a foreign country, you must first contact the program for initial screening.
-Information about the summer fellowship program is announced early in the winter of the preceding year.
+If you plan to submit a proposal for research in a foreign country, you must first contact the IMSRP for initial screening.
+Information about the summer fellowship program is announced early in the preceding winter of the research year.
 Interested students can search for possible research opportunities and identify potential faculty mentors who are interested in sponsoring a student using the search engine associated with the faculty mentor database.
 To participate, students must be in good academic standing and not currently held back to repeat a class.
 The fellowship requires a commitment of at least 10-12 weeks during the summer.
-The stipend for the fellowship is $5,500 for a 12-week period and $4590 for a 10-week period.
+The stipend for the fellowship is $4,590 for a 10-week period and $5,500 for a 12-week period.